 Plex is a media center that started as a Kodi variant but has since morphed into something even bigger.
 If you’re curious about the differences between Kodi and Plex, check out this article.

 At the heart of Plex is the idea that you should be able to watch your stuff anywhere you are in the world.

 But what if you’re just going to stay in your own living room?
 Plex makes it easy to enjoy the content on multiple devices from your TV box or PC all the way down to your smartphone and tablet, and all without needing to have separate versions of the movie at different quality levels.
 Plex handles the work of optimizing the file for each device.

 (Plans start at $20 per month)

-Some areas also throw in access to some local stations of NBC and FOX.
-Sling TV is available on all of your major streaming devices like Amazon Fire TV, Roku, Chromecast, Xbox, Android TV, as well as on your Android and Apple devices.
+Some areas also throw in access to local stations of NBC and FOX.
+Sling TV is available on all of your major streaming devices like Amazon Fire TV, Roku, Chromecast, Xbox, and Android TV as well as on your Android and Apple devices.